lfborjas/tech.lfborjas.com/content/2021-11-11-haskell-field-notes-1.md

 together.)

-**Summary** I'm happy with `fused-effects` in both projects I've worked on this year, but I'm sure `RIO`, a small transformers stack, or one of the friendlier, "less powerful" effect libraries would be enough for a web app.
+**Summary** I'm happy with `fused-effects` in both projects I've worked on this year, but I'm sure `RIO`, a small transformers stack, or one of the friendlier, "less powerful" effect libraries such as [`effectful`](https://github.com/arybczak/effectful) would be enough for a web app.
 This seems to be a rather mercurial area in the community right now, but I do believe there's something sensible in being explicit in separating the _how_ and the _what_ of the myriad side effects and app of this nature can have.